goonstation/goonstation/.github/DEV_GUIDE.md

 You should be greeted with a screen that looks like this:![](https://i.imgur.com/HjDKDqj.png)

-If this is your first time, take a minute to familiarize yourself with the layout of VS code.
+If this is your first time, take a minute to familiarize yourself with the layout of VSCode.
 Here's an example of what it'll look like when you're working on something:
 ![](https://imgur.com/a/msGsO97)
 1: This is your sidebar.
 From this, you can search the codebase, browse the files, debug your code, and manage your branches
 2: This bar is an extension of whatever you have selected from the smaller sidebar.
 Here you see the source control window.